+1) If your design is not accessible, you are robbing your clientAccording to data sourced from CDC, almost one-in-five American adults have trouble with their hearing and almost one-in-ten adults have trouble with vision.
+The hard numbers just for these disability categories alone is more than 58 million individuals.
 How many business owners do you think would be pleased at the prospect of losing up to 20% of the potential market for their products and services for no valid reason?
 That is exactly the scenario you provide them with if your website is not accessible.

 2) You may have a legal obligation to provide accessibilityIn the United States, many websites exist within categories that are legally required to be accessible.
 Many other countries have similar laws.
 The main categories of websites in the US that must include accessibility as a compulsory design factor include:

 - sites designed for use and display by any agency of the US Government, or any state government eligible for Assistive Technology funding (covered by Section 508 of the Reauthorized Rehabilitation Act, 1998);